-Facilitator Training events are held over 2 days and introduce participants to the principles and values that guide the Caring Dads program.
+Facilitator Training events are held over 2 days and introduces participants to the principles and values that guide the Caring Dads program.
 We then move into interactive training on the program material.
 Role plays are used to demonstrate key exercises and participants have the chance to acquire and practice skills in leading group exercise.

 Topics include, among others:

-Caring Dads program goals, principles and values
+- Caring Dads program goals, principles and values

-The need for intervention with fathers
+- The need for intervention with fathers

-Referral, intake and collaborative case management
+- Referral, intake and collaborative case management

-Supporting community collaboration
+- Supporting community collaboration